kolide/kolide-quickstart/README.md

 ./demo.sh up /path/to/server.key /path/to/server.crt
 ```

 When startup completes successfully, a message will be printed with a link to the Kolide instance.
-At this URL you will be walked through licensing and final setup.
+At this URL you will be walked through final setup.

 ### Stop Kolide (and Dependencies)